uauramenezes/tic_tac_toe-rust_wasm/README.md

 # Tic Tac Toe

-A simple tic tac toe game build using Rust, JavaCcript and WebAssembly with wasm-pack.
+A simple tic tac toe game build using Rust, JavaScript and WebAssembly with wasm-pack.